GSandhu2/ASmartMusicRecommender/README.md

 # Information for users/developers:
 To develop:
-- Clone repository and set Java level to 19.
+- Clone repository into the most recent available version of IntelliJ and set Java level to 19.
 - Assign yourself an issue or write a new issue to work on.
 - If multiple people are assigned to the same issue, communicate to prevent merge conflicts.